-Yet another blast severely damaged the St. Joseph Free Will Baptist Church, home to a black congregation near Vanceboro.
+Yet another blast severely damaged Joe’s Branch Free Will Baptist Church, home to a black congregation near Vanceboro.

 A member of that Klavern also shot a state trooper.
 Others stoned a school bus.
 Still others paid nighttime visits to parents, grandparents and teachers of any race who cooperated with school desegregation in any fashion, such as accepting jobs at Head Start centers or after-school programs that enrolled black and white children.